Z1DA--Repair Fire Doors - Construction Project #565-25-101

 Buyer not available

-The Department of Veterans Affairs, through the Network Contracting Office 6, is seeking bids for the renovation of halls, walls, and ceilings in Building 1 at the Durham VA Medical Center.
-This project aims to modernize the facility, address hazardous materials, and improve structural finishes, with an estimated construction magnitude between $2 million and $5 million.
-The solicitation is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB), emphasizing the VA's commitment to supporting veteran-owned enterprises.
-Interested contractors must submit their proposals by March 18, 2025, at 11:00 AM EDT, and are encouraged to participate in a mandatory site visit scheduled for January 22, 2025.
-For further inquiries, potential bidders can contact Contract Specialist Alice V. Custis at Alice.Custis@va.gov.
+The Department of Veterans Affairs, through the Network Contracting Office 6, is soliciting bids for the renovation of the halls, walls, and ceilings of the Ground Floor in Building 1 at the Durham VA Medical Center.
+The project aims to modernize outdated facilities, address hazardous materials such as asbestos and lead paint, and improve structural finishes, with an estimated construction magnitude between $2 million and $5 million.
+This opportunity is exclusively set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB), emphasizing the VA's commitment to supporting veteran-owned enterprises.
+Interested contractors must submit their bids by April 15, 2025, at 11:00 AM EDT, and are encouraged to contact Contract Specialist Alice V. Custis at Alice.Custis@va.gov for further information.

 Buyer not available